 Blood test results components

-The complete blood count (CBC) concentrates on the three types of blood cells: white blood cells, red blood cells and platelets.
-By measuring the volume of blood cells, the complete blood count allows for doctors to evaluate an individual’s overall health, as well as check for underlying conditions such as leukemia and anemia.
+The complete blood count (CBC) concentrates on the three types of blood cells: white blood cells (WBCs), red blood cells (RBCs) and platelets.
+By measuring the volume of blood cells, the CBC allows a doctor to evaluate an individual’s overall health, as well as check for underlying conditions such as leukemia and anemia.
+3

 White blood cell (WBC) count

 Also known as leukocytes, white blood cells are a major component of the body’s immune system.
-A high white blood cell count can indicate the presence of infection, while a low count can point towards various conditions, including HIV/AIDS and lupus.
+A high white blood cell count can indicate the presence of infection, while a low count can point towards various conditions, including HIV, leukemia, hepatitis and arthritis.
+4

 Differential white blood cell count